cortexrd/Knack-Toolkit-Library/README.md

 -   debug window for embedded devices

+# No time for now, I'll read this later.
+How about a quick try?

-All you need to do is copy two files: **KTL_KnackApp_ACB.js** and **KTL.css** to their respective panes in your Builder.
+If you want to try/use the basic, default setup version of the KTL, all you need to do is copy the content of those two files:
+**KTL_KnackApp_ACB.js** and **KTL.css** to their respective panes in your Builder.
 If you already have your own code, it will not conflict with the KTL.
+Just move it between these lines at the end:

+//My App code - BEGIN

+// \.....your code here\....

+//My App code -- END

+For your CSS vs KTL's, the placement does not matter.

 # Features